-We campaign against corporate trade and investment regimes that put profit before people and the planet.
-Examples of such regimes are the Trans-Pacific Partnership (TPP), the Trade in Services agreement (TISA) and the Regional Comprehensive Economic Partnership (RCEP).
+We campaign against corporate trade deals and investment regimes that put profit before people and the planet.
+Examples of such regimes are the Trans-Pacific Partnership (TPP), the Trade in Services agreement (TISA), the Regional Comprehensive Economic Partnership (RCEP) and the Investor-state dispute settlement (ISDS) mechanism.

 These ‘free’ trade agreements transfer enormous powers to multinational corporations, which are granted privileges and investment protection, often behind closed doors.
 Such detrimental deals limit our ability to tackle climate change and social inequalities by locking us into a reliance on dirty industries and driving a race to the bottom.
 They hinder our efforts to protect the worlds forests, people’s livelihoods and lands or territories, including national sovereign policies on public interest, by allowing and even promoting the unregulated exploitation of natural resources.